Learn more Click Here To View Tirecraft's Response to the COVID - 19 Outbreak .

 The brake lines are what supply the brake fluid to transfer pressure to the breaks.
 If your brake lines don’t work, then your hydraulic brakes don’t work, which means you’re in serious trouble.
 If you notice that your brake fluid levels are dropping, this may be an indication of wearing disc brakes.
 Frequent top-ups may also be a sign of a leak in your hydraulic system.

-If you notice your brake fluid is dirty or you’re not sure when your brake fluid was last inspected you should consider having it checked by Edmonton TIRECRAFT.
-A brake flush is essential regularly to maintain proper levels of brake fluid and thus efficient, safe brakes.
+If you notice your brake fluid is dirty or you’re not sure when your brake fluid was last inspected you should consider having it checked by Tirecraft Edmonton 118 Ave. & 122 St. A brake flush is essential regularly to maintain proper levels of brake fluid and thus efficient, safe brakes.

 A drum brake is a type of brake in which shoes press on the inner surface of the drum.
 As with all brakes, regular maintenance is required to ensure safety.